holdingj/cs207/README.md

 It may be possible to extend this circuit to measure leakage and ESR but this will be out of the scope of the project at this point.
 This would create a well rounded capacitor tester without the need for expensive lab equipment.

+The schematic to build this project is included as schematic1.jpg and schematic2.jpg, however resistor values and part numbers are omitted at this time.
+The Arduino source code is included as capsketch.ino and builds with Arduino 1.8.5.